 3. Reducer Phase

 The reducer takes in the data input that is sorted and shuffled.
-All the input data is going to be combined and similar key-value pairs are to be written to the hdfs system.
+All the input data will be combined, and similar key-value pairs are to be written to the hdfs system.
 For searching and mapping purposes, a reducer is not always necessary.
-Setting some properties for enabling to set the number of reducers for each task.
+Setting some properties for enabling to develop of the number of reducers for each task.
 During job processing, speculative execution plays a prominent role.
-The execution is FIFO that is first in first out and if more than one mapper is working on similar data, and if one is running slow, then the tasks are assigned to the next mapper for a fast program run by the job tracker.
+The performance is FIFO that is first in first out, and if more than one mapper is working on similar data, and if one is running slow, then the tasks are assigned to the next mapper for a fast program run by the job tracker.

 This is how MapReduce organizers work.